nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This feature is enabled by the following classes in particular:

-- `DeleteXYZCommand` - The command that deletes a XYZ from the Wingman app
+- `DeleteCommand` - The command that deletes an item from the Wingman app
-- `DeleteXYZCommandFactory` - The factory class that creates a {@code DeleteXYZCommand}
+- `DeleteCommandFactory` - The factory class that creates a `DeleteCommand`

 When a user enters the command:

 ```
-delete {XYZ identifier}
+delete {item index}
 ```

 the input goes through the UI layer where `logic.execute(input)` is called which